byron92m-stack/deepthought-agentic/README.md

 deepthought-agentic
 Minimal, stable architecture for a local cognitive agent built with Ollama, LangGraph, and FastAPI.
 This repository contains the v1.0 stable, clean, and reproducible version of deepthought: a local cognitive agent designed with strict modularity, deterministic behavior, and a clear executive identity.
 It integrates a custom Ollama model, a minimal LangGraph cognitive flow, and a FastAPI interface for orchestration.
 This version serves as the foundation for the upcoming full cognitive graph and, later, a multi-agent swarm with a director-level orchestrator (CEO–CTO–Chief Architect–PM) supervising specialized executor agents.

-OPTIMIZED ABOUT
-I design and build modular agentic AI systems with a strong focus on deterministic behavior, cognitive architecture, and workflow orchestration.
-My work blends LLM engineering, backend architecture, and systems design, creating agents that are reproducible, interpretable, and ready for real-world integration.
-My recent projects include deepthought-agentic, a local cognitive-agent architecture built with Ollama, LangGraph, and FastAPI.
+SUMMARY
+deepthought-agentic is a modular, deterministic cognitive-agent architecture built on Ollama, LangGraph, and FastAPI.
 It defines a clear executive identity, a minimal but extensible cognitive graph, and a clean API layer for orchestration.
-The system is engineered as a foundation for multi-agent swarms, autonomous workflows, and advanced reasoning pipelines.
-I bring a rigorous approach to modularity, operational clarity, and reproducibility, ensuring that every component—from identity to cognition to exposure—remains cleanly separated and scalable.
-I thrive in environments where architecture, reasoning, and engineering intersect.
+The system is engineered as a stable foundation for advanced agentic workflows, including multi-node reasoning, memory, tool use, and future multi-agent swarms.
+Tech Stack: Python · LangGraph · FastAPI · Ollama · LLM Orchestration · Cognitive Architecture · Agentic Systems

 PROJECT PURPOSE
 The goal of this project is to provide a local, deterministic cognitive agent with a reproducible identity, establish a minimal but extensible LangGraph architecture, expose a clean FastAPI interface for external orchestration, serve as a technical foundation for a future multi-agent swarm, and maintain strict modularity and operational clarity.